tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ## Manual Input Files
 ```
-For consistency of inpyt, all inut images should be in .PNG format
+For consistency of input, all inut images should be in .PNG format
 TODO should be able to handle .JPG and .tiff, just need to test it
 ```
 Place the entire set of images you would like counted inside of __testing_area/images__.